• Skip to primary navigation

 🍝 What to serve with meatballs

-I love to eat these meatballs with spaghetti and my marinara sauce, but they can also be enjoyed as a meatball sub or with a creamy sauce and mashed potatoes (Swedish style).
+I love to eat these meatballs with spaghetti and my Tomato and Balsamic Meatball Sauce, but they can also be enjoyed as a meatball sub or with a creamy sauce and mashed potatoes (Swedish style).

 👍 Top tips